Beacon-Design-Studios/beacon-technical-assessment/README.md

 - helps us understand if you know more about the ecosystem: preprocessors such as SASS, javascript libraries, node & npm etc.
 - helps us understand if you can get familiar with an existing architecture quickly and if you have the ability to traverse, deduce and reverse-engineer code.

+## Requirements
+- Github account
+- Node.js & npm (8.15 or later) installed globally or through `nvm`
+- run `npm run setup` then `npm run start` to get started!

 ## Instructions
+1. Initialize the project as a `git` repository and commit any changes you make!
+2. Starting with `App.js`, follow the instructions to fix & enhance this app.
+3. Once complete, push your code to a **private** repository on your Github account, and add `@MightyRevenge` as a collaborator.